Previous

 Dolgellau

 As you round the bend of a quiet leafy lane guests are greeted by a real fairytale cottage.
-Described as a semi-ruinous Tudor-Gothic style this outstanding and unique self-catering property stands guard over the deer park on the famous Nannau estate and provides unique accommodation for guests wanting to explore this beautiful part of Snowdonia.
+Described as a semi-ruinous Tudor-Gothic style this outstanding and unique self-catering property stands guard over the deer park on the famous Nannau estate and provides unique accommodation for guests wanting to explore this beautiful part of Eryri (Snowdonia).

 As you can imagine, Hywel Sele Lodge is bursting with history.
 Hywel Sele famously attempted to assassinate his rebellious cousin Owain Glyndwr during a hunting expedition.
 Glyndwr, already wary of his royalist relative, was protected from Hywel’s deadly arrow however by the chain mail he wore hidden under his tunic.
 Glyndwr immediately turned to slay his cousin later hiding his body in a hollow oak tree within the Nannau deer park.